-The most important lesson in medical care comes from a bank robber who stole more than $2 million and spent more than half his life in jail.
-Named after Willie Sutton, the one of the most prolific bank robbers in history, Sutton’s law states that when diagnosing, one must consider the obvious.
-Diagnosticians should first conduct those tests that will confirm the most likely diagnosis, and order them in a sequence that has the highest probability of delivering an accurate diagnosis.
+The most important lesson in medical care comes from a bank robber who spent more than half his life in jail and stole more than $2 million.
+Sutton’s law, named after the one of the most prolific bank robbers in history, Willie Sutton, states that when diagnosing, one must consider the obvious.
+Diagnosticians should first conduct those tests which will confirm the most likely diagnosis, and order them in a sequence that has the highest probability of delivering an accurate diagnosis.
 This approach also minimizes unnecessary tests and reduces costs.

-Sutton’s law grew out of a famous response to a reporter’s question attributed (perhaps falsely) to Sutton.
-When asked by a reporter why he robbed banks, Sutton allegedly replied, “because that’s where the money is.”
-In reality, he probably said, “Go where the money is… and go there often.”
+Sutton’s law grew out of a famous, yet possibly false, response to a reporter’s question attributed to Sutton.
+When Sutton was asked by a reporter why he robbed banks, Sutton allegedly replied “because that’s where the money is.”
+In reality, he probably said “Go where the money is… and go there often.”

 What our healthcare system will look like at the end of 2014, when the final provisions of the Affordable Care Act of 2010 become active, may be fuzzy today, but a rough picture of it can be drawn by following the flow of financial incentives.
 By 2014 the effects of removing lifetime caps on medical costs, eliminating the process of denying coverage due to pre-existing conditions, emphasizing the use of proven disease treatments, and reducing reimbursement for preventable medical errors and readmissions shifts the care incentive from providing more care to providing only care that is needed.